intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 init_orca_context(cluster_mode="yarn-client") #or `yarn-cluster`
 ```

-Note: For `yarn-client`, the Spark driver will run on the node where you start Python, while for `yarn-cluster` the Spark driver will run on a random node in the YARN cluster.
+`Note`: For `yarn-client`, the Spark driver will run on the node where you start Python, while for `yarn-cluster` the Spark driver will run on a random node in the YARN cluster.
 So if you are running with `yarn-cluster`, you should change the application’s data loading from local file to a network file system (e.g. HDFS).

 ## 5. Create an Estimator for PyTorch

-We could simply create an estimator for PyTorch now, and the estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize model parameters using various backend technologies.
+After initializing the OrcaContext, we could simply create an Estimator for PyTorch on PySpark backend now, and the Estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize the model parameters using various backend technologies.

 ```python
 from bigdl.orca.learn.pytorch import Estimator